AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 3. Locate the data file on your old computer (usually in the BrewBook home folder).
 4. Copy that file to the new computer and overwrite the newly created one.

+<a id="archive-data"></a>
+**Q**: How do I archive my data since shifts and days get auto-deleted?<br>
+**A**: You can archive your data by following the steps below.
+1. Create an archive folder to place this data file.
+2. Locate the data file called brewbook.json in your computer (usually in the folder called `data` where you placed your BrewBook file).
+3. Copy that file into the archive folder you previously created.

 **Q**: What happens if I accidentally run `clear`?<br>
 **A**: All data will be permanently deleted.
 There is no undo.